Tsinghua-IMMV/FS3D/README.md

 ```
 ### Construct the dataset
 ```
-In your cad_data_root, rename each sample folder to the MD5 hash code of its corresponding STEP file. python regroup_data.py <your collected_data_root> <your cad_data_root>
+To update your cad_data_root, rename each sample folder to the MD5 hash code of its corresponding STEP file. python regroup_data.py <your collected_data_root> <your cad_data_root>
 ```